makma/fingerprintjs.com/README.md

 ## How to deploy

-Push changes to `master` branch, the push will trigger a Netlify build and deployment process.
+Push changes to `master` branch, the push will trigger a Vercel build and deployment process.